 Merton ward councillor.

-- Proposals should clearly demonstrate how they meet neighbourhood priorities.
-We will be looking for projects that clearly fall within one or more of the priorities favoured by the neighbourhood where the proposal would be located (or neighbourhood that would benefit most from the proposal) as demonstrated by the
+- Proposals will be assessed as to how they meet neighbourhood priorities.
+We will be looking for proposals that align with one or more of the priorities favoured by the neighbourhood where the proposal would be located (or neighbourhood that would benefit most from the proposal) as demonstrated by the

 results of the Neighbourhood CIL public consultation (Nov 2016-Jan 2017).